Utilities¶

 - legacy:

-, flag to indicate use of legacyReadYaml
+logical, name-value, default:false, flag to indicate use of legacyReadYamlpackage. - verbose:

-, flag to show informational messages.
+logical, name-value, default:true, flag to show informational messages.

 OUTPUTS: